helenmak/find-pets/README.md

-# SircoSearch v.1.0.0
+# FindPets v.1.0.0

-> made with Vue.js and stylus

-Current app version doesn`t support 'radius search', but I work on it :).
+Current app version doesn`t support 'radius search', but I am working on it :).

 To add new lost or found pet click on corresponding map control.
 Then you have to point place where you lost or found an animal.